dmosqueralois/dmosqueralois.github.io/_pages/publications-simpler.md

 ## Journal Articles

+* Baues-Wirsching cohomology and Svarc genus in small categories.
+Filomat.
+2026 (to appear). (with I. Carcacía-Campos and E. Macías-Virgós).
+* Varadarajan's theorem on categorical distance in small categories.
+Math.
+Slovaca.
+2026 (to appear). (with I. Carcacía-Campos and E. Macías-Virgós).
 * Lefschetz fixed-object and fixed-morphism theorems for acyclic categories.
 Fixed Point Theory.
 2026 (to appear). (with S. Castelo-Mourelle and E. Macías-Virgós).
 * Integration with respect to the Lefschetz number.
 Journal of Fixed Point Theory and Applications.
 2025. (with A.O.
 Majadas-Moure).
 * Morse-Bott Theory on posets and a homological Lusternik-Schnirelmann Theorem.
 Journal of Topology and Analysis.
 2024. (with D. Fernández Ternero, E. Macías-Virgós and J. A. Vilches).